 Allele a variation of a gene that differs from another allele by a few bases only.
+This results in variations of a characteristic in an organism.
+A gene can have none as well as several alleles.

 Genotype combination of alleles of one or more genes (literally capital and lower case letters in Punnett grids).
+Remember that diploid organisms have two copies of each chromosome, which allows two to have two alleles per gene.